luhipi/sarvey/docs/_sources/processing.rst.txt

 Literature
 ----------

 * Piter, A., Haghshenas Haghighi, M., Motagh, M.(2024).
-An in-depth study on Sentinel-1 InSAR for transport infrastructure monitoring.
-PFG - Journal of Photogrammetry, Remote Sensing and Geoinformation Science. (paper currently under review).
+Challenges and Opportunities of Sentinel-1 InSAR for Transport Infrastructure Monitoring.
+PFG - Journal of Photogrammetry, Remote Sensing and Geoinformation Science. (paper in press).

 * Zhao F, Mallorqui JJ (2019).
 A Temporal Phase Coherence Estimation Algorithm and Its Application on DInSAR Pixel Selection.
 IEEE Transactions on Geoscience and Remote Sensing 57(11):8350–8361, DOI 10.1109/TGRS.2019.2920536